 I have also learned that there is no cure for stupid.

-Next imagine what happens when a man walks into his doctor’s office and told that he has congestive heart failure.
-What does his doctor do?
-How how does his family react?
-Again, treatment options and hope are given we can be sure.
+Next, imagine what happens when a man walks into his doctor’s office and told that he has congestive heart failure.
+His doctor offers treatment suggestions and hope.
+His family offers support and understanding.

 Now consider what happens when diabetes is the diagnosis….
 A family walks into a doctor’s office.
 Their son hasn’t been himself lately.
 He is lethargic.
 He is drinking everything in the house and consequently is suddenly having accidents and can’t seem to hold his water.
 They know that something is definitely off.

 The doctor tells them that their son has Type 1 diabetes.
 She asks if there is a family history of diabetes?
 She gives them a brief rundown of what diabetes is.
 The doctor provides a prescription for things like insulin, syringes, and blood glucose test strips.
 No treatment options are discussed.
 The doctor then tells the family that they will have to go immediately to a place called “diabetes education” for a bit more training.

 The stunned family is pushed out of the door and heads to the next office.
 They are reeling.
 They don’t understand what they have been told.
 The poor family knew nothing about diabetes before this day.
 It was something that came from eating too much sugar but they didn’t feed their son sugar…did they?

 The family learns that they will have to regularly hurt their child to keep him alive.

 The family has been told that they will have to inject their child with a syringe multiple times per day.
 The doctor has told them that if their son gets too much insulin, it is an emergency and he could pass out and die.
 They have been told that he currently has too much sugar in his body and he needs more insulin or he may go into a coma and die.

 The doctor did ask them if there was a family history of diabetes.
 Now they wonder again if they caused this.
 Did they do something wrong?
 Did they pass on faulty genes to their baby?